pirate/bubus/README.md

 handler_result = event.event_results['handler_id']
 value = await handler_result  # Returns result or raises an exception if handler hits an error
 ```

+- `execute(event, handler, *, eventbus, timeout, enter_context, exit_context, log_filtered_traceback)`
+  Low-level helper that runs the handler, updates timing/status fields, captures errors, and notifies its completion signal. `EventBus.execute_handler()` delegates to this; you generally only need it when building a custom bus or integrating the event system into another dispatcher.

 ---